 3) Pay it forward – Thoroughbreds are beautiful, smart, talented animals, and it’s important to make sure that they’re taken care of once their racing days are over, regardless of how much money they made on the track.
 Sharing OTTB stories and links, or supporting organisations such as us makes it possible for us to do what we do.

 4) They may not be used to conventional riding techniques - A racehorse will be unfamiliar with long stirrups and a heavier saddle and is unlikely to understand seat and leg aids until they are retrained.
 Jockeys are often given a leg up while the horse is walking so a former racehorse is unlikely to stand still for you while you mount from a block.

 OTTBs will not be used to being exercised alone and will associate riding out in company with its former life on the gallops.
 They are unlikely to have travelled in a trailer before as they travel in trucks to the races.
 All day turnout will be a new experience that should be introduced gradually.
 They will be used to being in a busy yard and might be overwhelmed by your individual attention.

-5) Buying an off the track Thoroughbred (OTTB) fresh off the track can be an excellent bargain - but it takes some imagination to see what “could be” when faced with a scrawny three-year-old.
+5) Buying an off-the-track Thoroughbred (OTTB) fresh from the track can be an excellent bargain - but it takes some imagination to see what “could be” when faced with a scrawny three-year-old.
 Many riders, accustomed to seeing well-fleshed animals, find it difficult to see beyond the ribby skeleton and improper muscling that is common in a race-fit Thoroughbred.
 “His neck looks awkward.
 His back seems weak.
-He’s so narrow!” is a typical response from inexperienced buyers.
+He’s so narrow!” is a typical response from less experienced buyers.